jeremyhodges/jeremyhodges/README.md

 Even in this remote world, know my "door is always open."
 You aren't bothering me.
 I am here to serve you and ensure as a team we get the most out of all the pieces.
 Depending on topic and availability, from time-to-time I may ask if we can discuss a topic further at another time.
 If you ever feel I am not putting the right priority on something you are bringing me, please let me know.

+### Disagree Openly

+If you disagree on an issue, explain why you disagree, ideally in both discussion and in writing.
+The back and forth of discussion can clarify the different views, and concise writing of the core issues helps people reflect on what is the wise course.
+Writing also makes it easy to share your views widely.
+My commitment to you is to welcome, understand, and consider your opinions, but may not always agree.
+Silent disagreement is unproductive.

 ### Engineering is Customer Service

 At the end of the day, we are here to build something for someone.
 We serve at the pleasure of our customers.
 I will always strive to build systems that are easier to use, easier to maintain, resilient and reliable.